GAD-DIMNT-CPTEC/GSIBerror/docs/en/install.md

     If you want to contribute to the `GSIBerror` development, it is recommended to install the code using the repository method.

-With the installation of the `GSIBerror` package done, explore the available notebooks with a demonstration of the package.
+With the installation of the `GSIBerror` package done, explore the available notebooks in the repository with a demonstration of the package.